 As an intermediary, The Solutions Project believes in partnerships that are rooted in trust and equity.
 We wanted to hear directly from our partners and grantees about what is working and what isn’t when it comes to our grantmaking and integrated programs.

-Data was collected from Solutions Project’s internal systems and through interviews with grantee partners, staff, peer funders, and philanthropic trustees.
-Indicators were collected to measure progress in four primary areas.
+We completed an evaluation of our 2019 grantmaking and other direct services to our grantee partners.
+Data was collected from The Solutions Project’s internal systems and through interviews with grantee partners, staff, consultants, peer funders, and philanthropic trustees.

-Our initial evaluation yielded several recommendations for Solutions Project’s grantmaking moving forward:
+Our initial evaluation yielded several recommendations for Solutions Project’s grantmaking:

 - Cultivate stronger and clearer communication with grantees.